 Most of the students prefer laptops to stationary personal computers.
 No wonder, as having a mobile computer is much more convenient.
 And with quarantine regulations and distance learning, no student can avoid the need to have one.
 But, while you need the laptop for studying and homework, choosing the right one can be homework on its own.

-There are a stunning amount of options, from the most basic 300$ machines which are only suitable for writing texts, and watching movies, to high-end 3000$ beasts which can be suitable even for 3d modeling and editing high-quality videos.
+There is a stunning amount of options, from the most basic 300$ machines which are only suitable for writing texts, editing essays like here https://studyfy.com/essay-editing, and watching movies, to high-end 3000$ beasts which can be suitable even for 3d modeling and editing high-quality videos.

 To find a perfect match for your needs, you need to analyze them first.
 Think of the most important points in your future laptop.
 For example, if you’re a computer science student, you’d need a machine with decent characteristics, especially CPU and RAM.
 And they can be very pricey.
 For art students and the ones who like to write notes by hand, a 2-in-1 laptop which transforms into a tablet would be the best option.